BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 ```
 data <- vcfR2genlight(vcf)
 ```
-For following analysis, we need to prepare the dataset a little bit.
+For the following analysis, we need to prepare the dataset a little bit.
 This means, for example, that we need to extract the population name for each individual of the dataset and make it a factor.
 This is not really important right now (please, ask me if you want to know exactly what the following commands are doing).
 Otherwise, just type:
 ```
 Samples_names <- data@ind.names
 pop <- t(data.frame(str_split(Samples_names, "_", n=2)))